Prakh2909/spring-boot-dumps/README.md

 - Click on Generate and import the folder in any IDE like VSCode or IntelliJ

 ## Layered Architecture
-Most companies prefer this kinda architecure for their applications
+Most companies prefer this kinda architecture for their applications
 ![Alt text](images/architecture.png)

 Controller Layer: handles all the controllers.
 Classes which host endpoints. having @Controller  / @RestController